4 Narcissistic Marriage Problems To Watch Out For

 In addition to these narcissistic marriage problems, it is common for those that find themselves married to a narcissist to be victims of narcissistic abuse.
 The most common form of narcissistic abuse is verbal abuse.
 Most narcissists use verbal abuse to control and intimidate their spouse or partner.
 Many things fall under the umbrella of verbal abuse, including belittling and bullying you in front of others, accusing you of doing things for no reason, and blaming you for things that are out of your control.
 It is common for a narcissist to continue showing the world their charming self while becoming a completely different person towards you behind closed doors.
 This can lead to others thinking you are simply too sensitive.

-Narcissists may also try to keep you from your money, food, or even the love of your kids if you don’t comply with everything they want you to do.
-This is essentially emotional blackmail and another form of narcissistic abuse that aims for control and is commonly seen in marriages with individuals with a narcissistic personality disorder.
+People with narcissistic personalities may also try to keep you from your money, food, or even the love of your kids if you don’t comply with everything they want you to do.
+This is essentially emotional blackmail—another form of narcissistic abuse that aims for control, and is commonly seen in marriages with individuals with a narcissistic personality disorder.
 Unfortunately, narcissistic abuse may include physical abuse as well.
-This could include throwing things as you, destroying your things, and even hitting or kicking you.
+This could include throwing things, destroying property, and even hitting or kicking

-Many times counseling is the best form of treatment for dealing with narcissistic marriage problems and narcissistic abuse.
+Many times, counseling is the best form of treatment for dealing with narcissistic marriage problems and narcissistic abuse.
 While couples counseling can be beneficial, it may prove difficult to get your narcissistic spouse on board.
 This is because they often feel that nothing is wrong with them.
 They may even become angered at the insinuation that you think there is something wrong.
-Even if you cannot get your spouse to agree to couple’s counseling, you can get counseling yourself to deal with the impact of being married to a narcissist.
+Even if you cannot get your spouse to agree to couple’s counseling, you can seek counseling yourself to deal with the impact of being married to a narcissistic person.